Degree Audit Report System

 A $20

-Change of Registration fee applies each time you request a grading option change.
+Change of Registration fee applies each time your grading option change is processed.
 Based on your overall financial situation, if incurring the grade change fee creates a hardship you may want to contact the Office of Student Financial Aid.

 Previous Quarters (Non-Extraordinary Circumstances Quarters)